FREQUENTLY ASKED QUESTIONS

 In addition to creating a sustainable theater experience, your donation and memberships directly support or educational program.
 Our educational program brings tools and resources to youth throughout Monterey County to empower them to tell their own stories through film.

 I’ve seen the movies you have already.
 Why are you still playing the same films?

 When we book a film, we enter a partnership with the film’s distributor to show it.
-As part of that contract, we are obligated to continue showing the film as long as it is financially successful.
 In some cases, certain distributors may require us to show the film several times a day for a minimum number of weeks.

 We work hard to find the perfect balance between keeping our distributors happy so we have access to the best films and keeping our mix of films fresh for our members and patrons.
 This is especially hard during the holiday and awards seasons when there are so many popular films available.
 If we could swap more frequently, believe us, we would.

 Why did that movie play for only one week?

 We try to play a movie for more than one week to give as many people as possible the opportunity to see it.
 However, some of our films, even though they may be exceptional and critically-acclaimed, appeal to a limited audience and we can only give them a short run.
 The best way to support a film and encourage a longer run is by seeing it opening weekend.
 Sometimes we must limit runs of worthy films to make room for others.

 Why aren’t the movies or showtimes for next week listed yet?